abel25it/NETWORKWALKS-B083-W2-PM-FINAL-CYBERSECURITY/README.md

 **4.4 OSINT with theHarvester**
 I used **theHarvester** in Kali Linux to collect open-source intelligence on a separate target, microsoft.com.

-* Running the command theHarvester \-d microsoft.com \-l 1000 \-b baidu, I extracted email IDs associated with the domain, including viva-noreply@microsoft.com.
+* Running the command theHarvester \-d microsoft.com \-l 1000 \-b baidu, I extracted email IDs associated with the domain.
 * I executed a secondary search across all supported data sources (-b all) with a limit of 50 to maximize the collection of exposed subdomains and employee information.

 **4.5 Network Scanning with Zenmap**